Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Video Remote Lecturing Tools

+\mypar{Service Deployment.} Cloud-based video chat tools are commonly hosted under the provider's domain name, e.g., \texttt{zoom.us} for Zoom.
+Large customers can, however, authenticate their domain using a challenge response mechanic via \texttt{TXT} records for their own domain, allowing the consolidation of users under that domain~\cite{zoom1}.
+In addition, organizational users can create custom `vanity' sub-domains under the service's second-level domain.
+This is obligatory if the organization, as most universities, uses a Single-Sign-On (SSO) system, which necessitates a custom landing page~\cite{zoom2}.
+In addition, there are also options where a part of the video communication platform can be hosted on-premise by a customer, while account management remains in the public cloud infrastructure~\cite{zoom3}.
+Adobe Connect, WebEx, and Zoom follow this approach.

+MS Teams and SfB may also contain some on-premise components, requiring specific DNS records to enable cloud integration of these products~\cite{msdocs,msdocs2}.
+Furthermore, organizations can authenticate their domain to Microsoft using a dedicated \texttt{TXT} record.

-To identify universities' use of centralized video chat solutions, we follow three different approaches, based on the platform we are looking at.
-For Zoom (\texttt{zoom.us}), Cisco WebEx (\texttt{webex.com}), and Adobe Connect (\texttt{adobeconnect.com}), we follow the naming scheme of these services for clients to match universities to names under these domains.
-Specifically, we check if we find a RR under these services' domains that starts with (1) the second-level domain of a university, (2) the full domain name of a university (second-level + top-level domain) with dots replaced by hyphens, or (3) the second-level domain of a university appended with \verb+-live+ (see \Fref{tab:zoomperm}).
+\mypar{Methodology.} To identify universities' use of centralized video chat solutions, we follow three different approaches, based on the platform we are looking at.
+For Zoom (\texttt{zoom.us}), Cisco WebEx (\texttt{webex.com}), and Adobe Connect (\texttt{adobeconnect.com}), we follow the naming scheme of these services for clients under their domains, i.e., we check if a name exists whose first label is \emph{(i)} the SLD of a university, \emph{(ii)} the SLD and TLD of a university with hyphens in between, or \emph{(iii)} the SLD of a university plus \verb+-live+ (see \Fref{tab:zoomperm}).
 If we find a corresponding name lookup in our dataset during a month, we consider a university as using this service during that month.
-In addition, we also consider a university as using Zoom if we observe a \verb+TXT+ record that starts with \verb+ZOOM_verify+, i.e., a Zoom domain verification token.
-To get an indication of the reliability of this approach, we manually verified all Zoom links we encountered via the page branding and used Single-Sign-On (SSO) system.
-Among the 363 Zoom links we identified, 12 (3.31\%) were incorrectly attributed to an organization or could not be verified through other channels, e.g., if a Zoom sub-domain does not use a university's SSO, but the university itself links to that Zoom domain in its documentation.

-To establish if a university uses SfB, we check for required DNS entries when operating SfB~\cite{msdocs}, specifically \verb+lyncdiscover.example.com+, with \verb+example.com+ being replaced by a university's domain.
-Note that this overlaps with the prior product name of SfB, Microsoft Lync.
+Furthermore, we consider universities as using Zoom that have a Zoom verification \verb+TXT+ record (see \Fref{app:method}).